Ask for consent remotely

 Review email before sending

-Before sending the email you can define your own custom message here.
+Before sending the email you can define your own custom message, or select one of your email message templates.

-We pull in relevant bits of information about participants (we call them variables) to enable you to send one email out to everyone.
+We pull in relevant bits of information about participants (we call them liquid tags) to enable you to send one email out to everyone.

-You can see one of these variables in the email message in the name tag (12), between two curly braces.
-For each email you send, Consent Kit will pull in that persons first name from the email list we created in previous steps.
+You can see one of these liquid tags in the email message in the participant.name tag (12), between two curly braces.
+For each email you send, Consent Kit will replace this tag with that persons first name from the list of participants you created earlier.

 If you want to check that it’s working properly, you can send yourself a preview email (14).